davidB/dioxus-iconify/README.md

 ## 🎨 Icon Customization

-The `Icon` component uses Dioxus 0.7's `extends = GlobalAttributes` pattern, allowing you to override any SVG attribute:
+The `Icon` component uses Dioxus 0.7's `extends = SvgAttributes` pattern, allowing you to override any SVG attribute:

 ```rust
 Icon {